 The study track will begin with a full year in Trondheim, Norway, at the Faculty of Architecture and Fine Art, Norwegian University of Science and Technology (NTNU).
-The second year of the study track (including the master’s thesis) will be completed either in Gothenburg, Sweden, at the Department of Architecture, Chalmers University of Technology, or in Helsinki, Finland, at the Department of Architecture, in a new School combining the creative disciplines of architecture, design, media and arts at Aalto University.
+The second year of the study track (including the master’s thesis) will be completed either, or in Stockholm, Sweden, Royal Institute of Technology (KTH) or at Technical University of Denmark (DTU).

 Thesis Semester: The thesis will be developed during the final semester of the second year.
-For their fourth semester thesis work, students can choose between a) continuing Urban Ecology in the Nordic setting through field studies in Sweden (Calmers) or Finland (Aalto) or b) returning to the South perspective supported by the international networks of all three universities.
 Examiners, tutors and critics from the first year and second year universities will take part in the guidance, supervision and approval of the thesis.
 The examiner will come from the second year university, however tutors and critics will be selected from both or either university to best suit the student’s needs in developing the chosen thesis topic.